A Low Complexity Algorithm with $O(\sqrt{T})$ Regret and $O(1)$ Constraint Violations for Online Convex Optimization with Long Term Constraints: Introduction

-The current paper proposes a new algorithm that can achieve $O(\sqrt{T})$ regret and finite constraint violations that do not grow with $T$; and hence yields improved performance in comparison to prior works \cite{Mehdavi12JMLR,Jenatton16ICML}.
+The current paper proposes a new algorithm that can achieve $O(\sqrt{T})$ regret and $O(1)$ constraint violations that do not grow with $T$; and hence yields improved performance in comparison to prior works \citep{Mehdavi12JMLR,Jenatton16ICML}.
 The algorithm is the first to reduce the complexity associated with multiple constraints while maintaining $O(\sqrt{T})$ regret and achieving a constraint violation bound strictly better than $O(T^{3/4})$.
-Hence, we give a positive answer to the open question posed by \cite{Mehdavi12JMLR}.
-The new algorithm is related to a recent technique we developed for deterministic convex programming with a fixed objective function \cite{YuNeely15ArXivGeneralConvex} and the drift-plus-penalty technique for stochastic optimization in dynamic queue networks \cite{book_Neely10}.
+Hence, we give a positive answer to the open question posed by \citet{Mehdavi12JMLR}.
+The new algorithm is related to a recent technique we developed for deterministic convex programming with a fixed objective function \citep{YuNeely17SIOPT} and the drift-plus-penalty technique for stochastic optimization in dynamic queue networks \citep{book_Neely10}.
+Our other paper \citep{YuNeelyWei17NIPS} developed another algorithm with $O(\sqrt{T})$ regret and weaker $O(\sqrt{T})$ constraint violations for online convex optimization with stochastic constraints that include long term constraints as special cases.